Coverture: Criticism

-According to Ellen Carol DuBois, "the initial target of women's rights protest was the legal doctrine of 'coverture.
+According to American professor of history and gender studies Ellen Carol DuBois, "the initial target of women's rights protest was the legal doctrine of 'coverture.
 The earliest American women's rights lecturer, John Neal attacked coverture in speeches and public debates as early as 1823, but most prominently in the 1840s, asking "how long [women] shall be rendered by law incapable of acquiring, holding, or transmitting property, except under special conditions, like the slave?"
-In the 1850s, according to DuBois, Lucy Stone criticized "the common law of marriage because it 'gives the "custody" of the wife's person to her husband, so that he has a right to her even against herself.
+In the 1850s, according to DuBois, American suffragist Lucy Stone criticized "the common law of marriage because it 'gives the "custody" of the wife's person to her husband, so that he has a right to her even against herself.
 Stone kept her premarital family name after marriage as a protest "against all manifestations of coverture".
 DuBois continued, "in the 1850s, ... [t]he primarily legal goal [of 'the American women's rights movement'] was the establishment of basic property rights for women once they were married, which went to the core of the deprivations of coverture."
 Chernock continued, "for those who determined that legal reforms were the key to achieving a more enlightened relationship between the sexes, coverture was a primary object of attention."

 DuBois wrote that coverture, because of property restrictions with the vote, "played a major role in" influencing the effort to secure women's right to vote in the U.S., because one view was that the right should be limited to women who owned property when coverture excluded most women (relatively few were unmarried or widowed), while another view was for the right to be available for all women.